divonlan/genozip/docs/genocat.rst

    chr22	17000000	+100
    chr22	17000000

 .. option:: --grep string.
-Show only lines (FASTA: sequences ; FASTQ: reads ; CHAIN: sets) in which <string> is a case-sensitive substring of the lines (FASTA and FASTQ: description).
+Show only lines (FASTA: sequences ; FASTQ: reads ; CHAIN: sets) in which <string> is a case-sensitive substring of the lines (FASTA: description).
 This does not affect showing the file header.

           |